rmcong/CDINet_ACM-MM-2021/README.md

 Project: https://rmcong.github.io/proj_RRNet.html

-## Code and Results of RRNet:
+## Code and Results of CDINet:

 Coming sonn......

-## If you use our RRNet, please cite our paper:
+## If you use our CDINet, please cite our paper:

     @inproceedings{CDINet,
       title={Cross-modality Discrepant Interaction Network for {RGB-D} Salient Object Detection},